-57. Social contacts among the participants and staff are enhanced through periodic formal 'Get Together' and parties.
-Lunch for important guest lecturers on working days will be announced.
-Occasionally, spouses of participants would be invited to attend some official functions of the College such as the Graduation Ceremony.
+54. Social interaction among the participants and staff are enhanced through periodic formal 'Get Together', cocktails and other Mess activities.
+Lunch with important guest lecturers on working days will be announced.
+Occasionally, spouses of participants would be invited to attend some official functions of the College such as the Graduation Dinner and Ceremony.